Technology & poetry

-People and fish
+People & fish

-Everything and the ineffable
+the ineffable

 Clear and Sane

-A novel.
+A novel

 Maybe you could catch radio signals or…”